Sunrise Resources (LON:SRES) Trading Down 16.7% – Should You Sell?

 Sunrise Resources Stock Performance

-Sunrise Resources (LON:SRES – Get Free Report) last issued its earnings results on Thursday, February 13th.
+Sunrise Resources (LON:SRES – Get Free Report) last posted its quarterly earnings results on Monday, February 17th.
 The company reported GBX (0.02) ($0.00) earnings per share for the quarter.
-As a group, equities analysts expect that Sunrise Resources plc will post -2 earnings per share for the current fiscal year.
+On average, sell-side analysts predict that Sunrise Resources plc will post -2 EPS for the current year.

 Sunrise Resources plc engages in the acquisition, exploration, and development of mineral projects in the United States and Western Australia.
 The company explores for gold, copper, silver, lead, zinc, precious metal, base metal, and industrial mineral projects.
 It mines at CS Pozzolan-Perlite project located in Nevada, the United States, as well as holds leases/option agreement in the Jackson Wash project located in Nevada, the United States.